thomaszipf/3dwrx-Beckhoff-Terminal-Tablet-Holder/README.md

 https://www.thingiverse.com/thing:3583986/files

 ## The purpose of 3dwrx-beckhoff-terminal-tablet-holder
 The 3dwrx-beckhoff-terminal-tablet-holder is a tablet holder for Beckhoffs Industrial Terminals.
-It has been designed to be placed in front of an industrial HMI/Terminal to allow for user input into additional systems.
-In practice, the setup process of the machines prior to production had to be recorded.
-This process required the tablet to be in place until machine has been released by setter.
-During this time, the tablet is fitted into the brakets and the user can use it hands-free before switching the the next machine.
+The design was inspired by the necessity of better organization of a workplace in production.
+It is specially designed to be placed in front of an industrial HMI/Terminal and allows the user to input information into an additional systems.
+In practice, every process that is done in the production facility has to be recorded.
+That is the case with the setup process of all the machines prior to serial production.
+This process requires the tablet to be in place until machine has been released by setter/technician.
+With this product the tablet is fitted into the brakets and the user can use it hands-free before switching to the next machine.
+Additionally to all the benefits it has, it also saves a lot of space that can be used for better uses.

 <p align="center">
   <img